cptburke/symfony-messenger-application-bundle/README.md

 - `messenger_application.command.bus` Command bus that takes an `Symfony\Messenger\MessageBusInterface` which can be configured through `services.yaml`, `messenger.yaml`
 - `messenger_application.application_event.bus` Application event bus that takes an `Symfony\Messenger\MessageBusInterface` which can be configured through `services.yaml`, `messenger.yaml`

+To use async transport for command or application event buses, you can leverage the `SendMessageMiddleware` configured by the transport config
+- `messenger_application.transport.senders` takes a map of message classes to a list of transports

 ### `config/packages/messenger_application.yaml`

 The minimal configuration contains services for the command bus and the application event bus (if you want to use them in your application).